Deadlines are a key part of any workplace, but they are undoubtedly present in the accounting industry.

 - Quarterly and annual financial reporting

-- Bank reporting requirement deadlines, such as loan covenant reporting
+- Bank reporting requirement set targets, such as loan covenant reporting

 - Landlord reporting requirements such as turnover rent certificates

-- Internal deadlines such as monthly management reporting and forecasting deadlines
+- Internal objectives such as monthly management reporting and forecasting

 Why is a deadline so important in accounting?

-There are a quite a number of reasons for why deadlines are so critical in accounting.
-Deadlines for completing accounts and tax returns for example are set by the government - failing to meet these will have you in breach of the law and can result in financial penalties.
+There are a quite a number of reasons for why your ability to meet deadlines are so critical in accounting.
+Set targets for completing accounts and tax returns for example are set by the government - failing to meet these will have you in breach of the law and can result in financial penalties.

 Submitting information on a timely basis is also important as accountants have several stakeholders (e.g. shareholders, employees, government, suppliers, customers, investors, banks, and loan providers) who need up-to-date information to be able to make informed decisions.
 For example, banks will use a business’ latest accounts to determine whether to approve a loan, whilst suppliers may want to see this information before agreeing on credit terms.